Metro-Boege/Service_API_Example/Readme.md

 1. Data sending

-    When you make a mesure on a device, service gets it and make a POST request on the Url corresponding to the `<NewDataUrl>` tag.
-Mesure is send in Json format with the following model (PostMesureBody.cs contain the class to deserialize it) :
+    When you make a measure on a device, the service gets it and make a POST request on the Url corresponding to the `<NewDataUrl>` tag.
+Measure is sent in JSON format with the following model (PostMesureBody.cs contain the class to deserialize it) :

     ```json
     {